Consensys/security-workshop-for-devs/README.md

 *Hint: Mythril Classic has a whole lot of command line options, but running it in default mode is usually fine.
 However, if you want to get more information, you can activate verbose reporting and debugging output.*

 ```
-$ myth -x exercise2/contracts/Tokensale.sol --verbose-report
+$ myth -x exercise2/contracts/Tokensale.sol
 ```

-If everything goes right, Mythril should report an integer overflow vulnerability in a multiplication operation as well as the transaction(s) that need to be sent to trigger the overflow.
-The generated transaction has the following fields:
+If everything goes right, Mythril should report an integer overflow vulnerability resulting from a multiplication.

+Let's now think about [exploiting this issue[(CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/).
+Assuming we want to get unmeasurable riches without paying a single ETH, what value should the multiplication yield?

+By adding an assert statemtent to the code, we can use Mythril classic to compute the exact transaction we need to send to exploit the issue.
+Add the correct assert to Tokensale.sol and run the following command:

 ```
-{'call_value': '0x0',
-'calldata': '0xe4849b3200001508014819'
-}
+$ myth -mexceptions -x exercise2/contracts/Tokensale.sol --verbose-report
 ```

 Can you explain why calldata has that particular value?